lammps/lammps/doc/src/Examples.rst

 Running the simulation produces the files *dump.indent* and *log.lammps*\ .
-You can visualize the dump file of snapshots with a variety of 3rd-party tools highlighted on the `Visualization <https://lammps.sandia.gov/viz.html>`_ page of the LAMMPS web site.
+You can visualize the dump file of snapshots with a variety of third-party tools highlighted on the `Visualization <https://lammps.sandia.gov/viz.html>`_ page of the LAMMPS web site.